 SECTION 2.
 Voting

 At the Annual Meeting or at a Special Meeting of the Club, voting shall be limited to those members in good standing who are present at the meeting, except for the Annual Election of Officers and Directors, and amendments to the Constitution and Bylaws, and the Standard of the Breed, which shall be decided by written ballot cast by mail.
 Voting by proxy shall not be permitted.
-The Board may decide to submit other specific questions for decision to the members by written ballot cast by mail.
+The Board may decide to submit other specific questions for decision to the members by written ballot cast by mail or in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Clubs.

 SECTION 3.
 Elections